-The purpose of this report is to summarize the Transportation Tomorrow Survey data for the GTHA according to municipal boundaries.
-The summary is presented in tabular format at three levels of detail, namely the Greater Toronto and Hamilton Area, each of the six Regional Municipalities and each of their respective local municipalities.
+The purpose of this report is to summarize the Transportation Tomorrow Survey data for the entire survey area according to regional boundaries.
+The summary is presented in tabular format at two levels of detail, the entire survey area and each of the 20 participating municipalities.
 The information presented includes socio-demographic and travel characteristics.
 In addition to presenting the magnitude of the trips coming into and leaving an area, the summary tables also describe travel characteristics such as travel purpose, trip start time, travel distance and travel mode choice.
 Data from four of the six surveys, 1986, 1996, 2006 and 2011 are presented in this report.
+The four survey differ in survey area as shown in the participating jurisdictions table on page 1.